AlexiaAshford/pineapple-backups/README.md

 </h3>

 ## **Functions**
  - Download function is implemented for sfacg WeChat Api and hbooker Android API
  - Login your account and save cookies to a ```config.json```
  - Input the book id or url and download the book to the local directory
  - Input url and download book text from the url
+ - Support download epub from sfacg and hbooker
  - Search books by keyword,and download the search result

 ## **Example**